apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>MemberJoin defines how to add a new replica to the replication group.
+<p>Defines the method to add a new replica to the replication group.
 This action is typically invoked when a new replica needs to be added, such as during scale-out.
 It may involve updating configuration, notifying other members, and ensuring data consistency.
-Cannot be updated.</p>
+This field cannot be updated.</p>
 </td>
 </tr>
 <tr>